 - The UI Ice Arena is not responsible for any lost, stolen or damaged personal items.
 Always lock the bathroom door and front door when leaving the room unattended.

 - Keys must be checked out from the Customer Service officer prior to use.
 The person signing out the key is responsible for the entire group using the locker room.

 - Prior to occupancy, report any problems (damage/trash) to the Ice Arena Staff.

 - A minimum of $25.00 will be assessed to any group or individual that fails to return the locker room key or fails to leave the locker room in a clean and orderly condition.
-This includes picking up all tape and garbage, turning off showers and lights, and includes stolen items and/or damage to the facility.
+This includes picking up all tape and garbage, turning off showers and lights, includes stolen items, and/or damage to the facility.

 - All youth (ages 15 and under) are required to have parental supervision during locker room use.
 Adult supervision is required for all youth groups using the locker rooms.

 - Strategy boards require the use of Ice Arena approved dry-erase markers.
 These are available for check out.

 - Ice Arena Staff may enter locker room for safety and maintenance reasons.

 - Any individual found in the locker room who is not associated with that group will be viewed as trespassing.